jazz-community/ewm-scm-utils/README.md

 # ewm-scm-utils

-Engineering Workflow Management (EWM) SCM Utils / Rational Team Concert (RTC) SCM Utils - A collection of utility commands providing custom SCM operations.
+Engineering Workflow Management (EWM) SCM Utils / Rational Team Concert (RTC) SCM Utils - A collection of utility commands providing custom operations on EWM/RTC data related to SCM.

 - A group of SCM operations support exporting and SCM content.
 The export operation stores the current component content as zip files and the workspace and compoennt structure as a JSON file.
 The exported component data can be randomized, obfuscated or left unchanged.
 The data can be imported into the same or another repository using related commands.
 - Another group of operations helps analyzing SCM Workspaces, Streams and sandboxes and generate sizing statistics.
 Includdes a framework that allows to implement own commands.
 - A third group allows to share and update data in components in a stream as well as download component data into the local file system.
 A temporary repository workspace will be used for upload.
 The local data will not be a sandbox connected to Jazz SCM but remain diconnected.